 - Who do you contact about this policy?

 The Government of Barbados, acting through the Ministry of Health and Wellness (“We” or the “Ministry”) is a data controller within the meaning of the Barbados Data Protection Act, 2019-29 (the “BDPA”).
-The Ministry determines what categories of personal information are processed by the App and how your personal information is used.
+The Ministry determines how and for what reasons your personal information is processed by the App.
 You may contact the Ministry via the information provided below.

 The App is a location and symptoms monitoring mobile app developed by the Ministry to assist in the prevention of the spread of COVID-19 in Barbados.
 It is required for use by all travelers to Barbados and has several features to improve your travel experience.